Brief History

 Mission Statement

-” To engage and empower young people to ahieve economic independance”
+” To engage and empower young people to achieve economic independance”

 Our Commitment to Empowerment